 The Yucatan Peninsula is that south-eastern part of Mexico that captures all of the beauty of the Caribbean.
 The long coastal drive that reaches from Cancun southwards towards Tulum links lots of fabulous resort towns that sit on some of the finest beaches in the world.

 If it’s history you’re in search of, then Chichen Itza is one of the cool places to visit in Mexico.
 I’ve likened it to a large-scale Lego project.
 One incredible building after another all sitting within this amazing site, will just blow your mind.
 The site is one of the biggest tourist attractions in Mexico and situated inland from Riviera Maya.
 Regardless of your age or mobility, there is lots to see and do from the Temple of the Warriors, to the Observatory to the famous pyramid.
 It is awe-inspiring and one of the best things to do in Riviera Maya.
+Check out some of our Riviera Maya villas.

 If you are not a history enthusiast, don’t be dismayed.
 The entire Riviera Maya is a playground for action-oriented individuals too.
 Deep sea fishing, water sports of all kinds, sailing, hiking, horse-riding, dining out.
 At Exceptional Villas we can build the holiday of a lifetime for you and your group.